luka2220/File-Encrypt-Decrypt/README.md

 # File-Encrypt-Decrypt
-Command-line tool that encrypts and decrypts files using symmetric encryption algorithms.
+A command-line tool that encrypts and decrypts files using symmetric encryption algorithms.

 ***

 ## Project Setup
 Note: Make sure you have GO installed on your system
 * Clone the repo on your system

+* Create a config file in your home directory to store an encryption key (must be a string of 32-byte length)
+  - `touch ~/.cipher_cli.yaml`
+  - Create the key in the file: `SECRET_KEY: "this_must_be_of_32_byte_length!!"`

 * In the project directory run the following commands:
   - `go install`
   - `go build`